Fluvanna County Public Schools

 Advanced Placement Classes- Angie Blevins, School Testing Coordinator, and the College Board have reached out to students enrolled in Advanced Placement (AP) classes regarding options for testing.
 The College Board has offered an at home testing option.
 This is a different format than previous AP tests.
 The division still plans to pay for these assessments for any student who is still interested in testing.
 Students are also able to opt-out of testing with no penalty.
-Please reach out to Ms. Blevins at email@example.com if you have further questions or need assistance.
+AP make-up testing is June 1st – 5th.
+Please reach out to Ms. Blevins at firstname.lastname@example.org if you have further questions or need assistance.

-Senior Awards Ceremony– While state/federal guidelines do not allow for an in-person, Senior awards ceremony, we are developing plans to publicly recognize and honor seniors for earning various scholarships and awards.
+Senior Awards Ceremony– While state/federal guidelines do not allow for an in-person, Senior awards ceremony, we are working to publicly recognize and honor seniors for earning various scholarships and awards.
+FCHS Scholarship Winners

 PreK-8– School closure will not impact a student’s ability to progress to the next grade.
 Grades will be determined based upon student performance prior to school closure.
 Teachers are working to identify any skills not yet taught, and embed them into instruction for the next school year.